Mollie Parnis

 Mollie Parnis (born Sarah Rosen Parnis; March 18, 1899 – July 18, 1992), later Livingston, was an American fashion designer.
 She belongs to the first generation of American designers to be known to the public by name rather than by affiliation to a department store and is best known for designing clothing worn by many First Ladies, as well as the uniform of the Cadet Nurse Corps in World War II.

 She grew up on the Upper West Side of Manhattan and attended the Wadleigh High School and Julia Richman.
 At the young age of 8, she tutored foreigners in English for under a dollar an hour.

-She lived in Park Avenue, and had a weekend home in Katonah, New York.
+She lived on Park Avenue, and had a weekend home in Katonah, New York.

 Career

 Parnis was born in New York City to Austrian Jewish parents Abraham Parnis and Sarah Rosenstock.
 At age 10, she and her younger sister Bessie were temporarily sent to live in an orphanage, likely after her father's death.

 Mollie Parnis had relatively informal training as a fashion designer, especially considering the level of commercial success she achieved.
 During a short stint studying law at Hunter College, Parnis worked in sales for a blouse manufacturer.
 Because of her keen eye for design and her intuition for amending designs to be more appealing to consumers, she was quickly promoted.
 In 1933, Parnis and her husband, Leon Livingston, started a company called Parnis Livingston Inc. on Seventh Avenue in the Garment District that sold women's suits and blouses.
 This business drew from Parnis' design expertise and her husband's experience with fabrics and textiles.
 In the 1940s she began designing under her name only.

 Parnis achieved popularity through her conservative, feminine, flattering designs, which were available in department stores across the United States.
 In 1966 her business grossed $3 million, demonstrating her commercial success.
 Her designs were regularly featured in fashion magazines like Vogue, Harpers Bazaar, and Vanity Fair, and several articles in LIFE described her success, proclaiming that "When Mollie Parnis Thinks a Design Will Sell, It Goes."
 Contributing to the increasing recognition of American fashion designers, Parnis often worked with noted publicist Eleanor Lambert in the Council of Fashion Designers of America and by being included in the International Best-Dressed List in 1967.